SecOpsPete/active-directory-labs/active-directory-detection-lab/README.md

 ---

+⚠️### Splunk Add-on for Sysmon (Normalization Layer)

+Raw Sysmon logs are verbose and hard to query directly.
+The **Splunk Add-on for Sysmon** normalizes these logs into usable fields such as `CommandLine`, `Image`, `ParentImage`, and `DestinationIp`, making hunting and detection rules far more effective.

+#### Install & Verify
+1. In the Splunk Web UI:
+   - Go to **Apps → Manage Apps → Install App from File**
+   - Upload the package (`splunk-add-on-for-sysmon_xxx.tgz`)
+   - Check **Upgrade app** if updating
+2. Restart Splunk:

+        sudo /opt/splunk/bin/splunk restart

+3. Verify by searching:

+        index=endpoint sourcetype=XmlWinEventLog:Microsoft-Windows-Sysmon/Operational

+   You should now see normalized fields (e.g., `CommandLine`) in the sidebar.

+#### Where This Fits
+Place this section in **Part 3 – Active Directory & Telemetry**, right after *Sysmon Deployment* and before *Splunk Universal Forwarder*.

+This ensures the flow is:
+1. Install Sysmon (SwiftOnSecurity config)
+2. **Normalize with Splunk Add-on for Sysmon**
+3. Configure Universal Forwarder inputs

+---

 ### 📡 Splunk Universal Forwarder (UF)

 The UF forwards logs from Windows hosts into Splunk for indexing and search.